HermanosClever/boilerplateReduxUniversal/README.md

 ##About

-This is a starter boilerplate app uses this technologies:
+This is a starter boilerplate app that uses these technologies:

     express,
     history,